Tracks

 Kernel Fuzzing

-Learn how to generate, triage, and reduce kernel crashes into actionable research leads.
+Generate, triage, and reduce kernel crashes into actionable research leads.

-6-10 weeks
+Duration 6-10 weeks

-8-10 hours/week
+Cadence 8-10 hours/week

-Systems Practice
+Systems practice

 • Syzkaller setup and corpus tuning

-• Crash triage with KASAN/KMSAN reports
+• Crash triage with KASAN and KMSAN reports

 • Reproducer minimization and flake reduction

-• Issue hygiene for responsible vulnerability workflow
+• Responsible issue hygiene for vulnerability research

-Challenge Loop
+Challenge loop

 • Lab bootstrapping milestones